bonomani/devmon/docs/INSTALLATION.md

 cp /var/xymon/server/ext/devmon/extras/devmon-graphs.cfg /var/xymon/server/etc/graphs.d/.
 ```

-### Single-node Installation
+## Single-node Installation

-1. **Edit Configuration**:
+### 1. Edit Configuration
 - Modify the `devmon.cfg` file according to your preferences.
 - Pay attention to options like `HOSTSCFG`, `SNMPCIDS`, `SECNAMES`, `LOGFILE`, etc.
 - Adjust the `CYCLETIME` variable if needed (default is 60 sec).

-2. **Configure Xymon Hosts File**:
+### 2. Configure Xymon Hosts File
 - Add the Devmon tag (specified by `XYMONTAG`, defaults to 'DEVMON') to hosts you want to monitor in the `HOSTSCFG` file.
 - Example: `10.0.0.1 myrouter # badconn:1:1:2 DEVMON`

-4. **Run a Discovery**:
+### 3. Run a Discovery
 - /usr/local/devmon/devmon --read

-5. **Start Devmon**:
+### 4. Start Devmon
 - Launch Devmon and check logs for any errors.
 - Verify if new tests are being shown on your display server.

-6. **Install Start/Stop Script** on CentOS or RedHat using init.d:
+### 5. Install Start/Stop Script** on CentOS or RedHat using init.d

-    6.1.
+    5.1.
 Create a directory for devmon:

     ```bash
     mkdir /var/run/devmon